Katharine McPhee Butchers Tony Nominations: I Have Not Been Drinking

 Odom encouragingly told her "you got it" before whispering the last name in her ear.

 As McPhee continued to announce the nominees, she mispronounced a few names of the Best Scenic Design of a Musical contenders.
-She also continued to mispronounce "SpongeBob" for SpongeBob SquarePants: The Musical.
+She also continued to mispronounce "SpongeBob" from SpongeBob SquarePants: The Musical.

 "No, that's right," Odom said, making light of the slip-up.
 "I'm pretty sure that's right.
 That's how you say it."

-"I've not been drinking this morning," McPhee told the audience.
+"I have not been drinking this morning," McPhee told the audience.

 Even Odom started adopting McPhee's mispronunciation.